-While your baby seems to not be doing much, other than sleeping, eating, and let’s face it – pooping – her brain is incredibly active, taking the world in through her senses, and learning at a rate that will be unmatched the rest of her life.
+While your baby seems to not do much, other than sleeping, eating, and, let’s face it, pooping; his brain is incredibly active, taking the world in through his senses and learning at a rate that will be unmatched the rest of his life.

-Your baby’s senses are her main way of learning about the world around her.
-Of these, smell is the most advanced at birth – a baby actually begins to smell before being born!
-This allows her to detect mom’s scent, which will quickly become her favorite.
-Even six days after being born, a baby will choose her mother’s breast pad over someone else’s.
-Also, babies will also prefer sweet to bitter smells right away – but they might also show a penchant for certain smells depending what her mom ate during pregnancy.
-So don’t be surprised if your baby shares your love for strawberries, bananas, and later, chocolate!
-What this means is that you can use your baby’s sense of smell to soothe her when nothing else seems to work: the smell of lavender or vanilla can calm her down – or your own scent for its familiarity.
+Your baby’s senses are his main way of learning about the world around him.
+Of these, smell is the most advanced at birth –a baby actually begins to smell before being born!
+This allows your little one to detect your scent, which will quickly become his favorite.
+Even six days after being born, a baby will choose his mother’s breast pad over someone else’s.
+Also, babies will also prefer sweet to bitter smells right away, but they might also show a penchant for certain smells depending what his mom ate during pregnancy.
+So don’t be surprised if your baby shares your love for strawberries, bananas and, later, chocolate!
+What this means is that you can use your baby’s sense of smell to soothe him when nothing else seems to work.
+The smell of lavender or vanilla can calm him down, or your own scent because of its familiarity.

 Can you think back to your earliest memory?
 Chances are it may date back to when you were 3 or even 8 years old.
 Understanding your baby’s memory, however, is a different story.
 It develops in stages and, even though it began to develop the moment your little one was born, it works more for recognition and familiarity, giving him a sense of comfort when he experiences something he recognizes.